BDI-pathogens/OpenABM-Covid19/documentation/covid19.md

 Individuals who show symptoms but only mildly have also been estimated as less infectious than those with more severe symptoms [[6]](#6), reflected in our parameter `mild_infectious_factor`.
 For each adult age category, we took the fraction of symptomatic infections that are mild as the fraction of confirmed cases with with either no pneumonia (which was rare -- always less than 6.5%) or mild pneumonia, i.e. the fraction without severe pneumonia, reported in [[7]](#7).
 For the age categories 0-9 and 10-19, we took the fraction of infections that are mild as the fraction clinically defined as 'mild' in the paediatric meta-analysis [[8]](#8), excluding asymptomatic infections from the denominator.
-These fractions of symptomatic infections that are mild by age are listed in Table **Disease Dynamics**.
+These fractions of symptomatic infections that are mild by age are listed in Table [Disease dynamics parameters](./parameters/disease_dynamics_parameters.md).

 To model the **susceptibility to infection of a contact according to their age** we referred to the literature [[6]](#6)[[9]](#9)[[10]](#10) where close contacts of confirmed cases were monitored and tested.
 The number tested and the number of positive results was reported within each age group, with the ratio of the latter to the former defining the per-age attack rate.